vseventer/markmyjourney/content/blog/20170226-one-week-in-albania-central-albania.md

 {{< photo "IMG_7971.JPG" >}}

 ## Çorovodë
 Our next stop was just past the town of Çorovodë.
 Here, over the centuries, the Osum River cut a 900-metre deep canyon.
 The near-vertical cliffs on both sides of the river are simply incredible.
+If you feel adventurous you can also spend the day white-water rafting through the canyon.

 {{< photo "IMG_7987.JPG" >}}
 {{< photo "IMG_7997.JPG" >}}

 From Çorovodë, the plan was to drive to Gjirokastër.
 The shortest route is through Fir of Hotova National Park, a mountainous area with few inhabitants.
-Unfortunately, the GPS did not mention the roads are terrible; unsealed, hilly, and very, very rocky.
-Driving over loose rocks for over two hours, not knowing when the road would go back to normal, was not the best plan.
-Finally, we reached solid ground, and off we went to Gjirokastër.
+Unfortunately, the GPS directed us to what seemed a never-ending rollercoaster of unpaved trails and gravel roads.
+It offered untamed beautiful scenery, but it definitely required a powerful vehicle and an adventurous spirit to go along with it.
+Along the way, we encountered a few jeeps that did this for fun.
+After a bouncy two-hour ride, we finally touched solid ground, and off we went to Gjirokastër.

 ## Gjirokastër
 Gjirokastër is a city very similar to Berat: on the hill you can find the Gjirokastër Castle, while the houses are, again, white with red roofs.
 The town does have more of a center though, its old town is even a UNESCO World Heritage Site, because of its preserved buildings from Ottoman times.